trussworks/Engineering-Playbook/infrasec/terraform/terratest.md

 test: bin/make-test
 ```

-Finally we update our `.circleci/config` by adding two steps - one to `go get` the package and another to access our shiny new executable:
+Finally we update our `.circleci/config` by adding two steps prior to running terratest - one to `go get` the package and another to access our shiny new executable:

 ```yaml
     - run: